helix-coupler/resources/yellow-paper/README.md

 ### Remarks

 The `molecule` structure is the topological superset of [`name`, `bond`, `polycule`], i.e. it is possible to derive polycules and bonds from molecules although that'll literally be a gas-guzzling mistake.
-The seemingly unecessary differentiation between the three is to optimise gas consumption.
+The seemingly unnecessary differentiation between the three is to optimise gas consumption.

 ## Contracts